comprobo25/comprobo25.github.io/in-class/day06.md

 * For more reinforcement of the concepts behind the particle filter, watch this <a-no-proxy href="https://www.youtube.com/watch?v=aUkBa1zMKv4">video</a-no-proxy>.

 ## Conceptual Introduction to the Particle Filter
-The particle filter as a piece of zoom art?
+The particle filter as <a-no-proxy href="https://docs.google.com/presentation/d/1viXb11AmVX3hI53HkJfYveJRdm6aJJhD6JaNkc1xQNk/edit#slide=id.p">zoom art</a-no-proxy>.
+Or.. where find the robot at Olin.

 ## We're all living in a 1D world!
 To get the code for today you will need to make sure your environment is setup with matplotlib and scipy.
 If you want to check you can use